Mijan2001/Mijan2001/README.md

 <h3 align="center">A Passionate Complete MERN Stack Web Developer</h3>

 <p align="center">
-I specialize in building dynamic, responsive, and scalable web applications using the MERN stack.
+  I'm a self-taught passionate Web Application Developer comfortable with React and Next.js framework and learning MERN stack, with a background in competitive programming.
+I have completed several real world MERN stack projects and continuously learning new web tools and technologies.
+I am passionate about solving real-world business problems through efficient and scalable web solutions.
+My focus is on understanding project needs, finding the best approach and delivering high-quality applications.
+I can develop scalable REST APIs using Node.js,Express.js & MongoDB.I specialize in building dynamic, responsive, and scalable web applications using the MERN stack.
 I'm always eager to learn new technologies and contribute to impactful projects.
 </p>

 ---